Loellis/PokeMem/README.md

-# PokeMem
+# PokéMem
 A simple Pokémon guessing game, can you catch them all?

+## Features
+- Interactive gameplay with themed design.
+- Engaging challenges to test your Pokémon knowledge.

 ## To Do
-- Create a leaderboard
+- Create a leaderboard to track high scores and top players.
-- Fail whole evolution line when missing an earlier stage pokemon (hard mode)
+- Implement hard mode where missing an earlier stage Pokémon fails the entire evolution line.
-- Fix mobile autocomplete to start first when some letters are typed in to stop spoiling correct answers and overflowing the dropdown with info
+- Fix mobile autocomplete behavior for smoother user experience.